nzgl-g/Audio-Player/README.md

 Please ⭐️ this repo and share it with others

 ## Requirements 🔧
-* Java JDK 11 or higher.
+* Java 11 or higher.

 ## Installation 🔌
 1. Press the **Fork** button (top right the page) to save copy of this project on your account.